enjoy-binbin/redis-doc/docs/management/optimization/latency-monitor.md

 * `aof-write-alone`: the `write(2)` system call when no pending fsync and no active child process.
 * `aof-fstat`: the `fstat(2)` system call.
 * `aof-rename`: the `rename(2)` system call for renaming the temporary file after completing `BGREWRITEAOF`.
 * `aof-rewrite-diff-write`: writing the differences accumulated while performing `BGREWRITEAOF`.
+Removed in Redis 7.0
 * `active-defrag-cycle`: the active defragmentation cycle.
 * `expire-cycle`: the expiration cycle.
+* `expire-del`:
 * `eviction-cycle`: the eviction cycle.
 * `eviction-del`: deletes during the eviction cycle.
+* `eviction-lazyfree`: lazyfree during the eviction cycle.
+Added in Redis 6.2.8 and 7.0.5
+* `while-blocked-cron`:
+* `module-acquire-GIL`: indicates how long Redis wait to acquire the GIL after sleep.

 ## How to enable latency monitoring